 This study highlights the important ecosystem services Australia’s woodlands and forests provide—particularly considering the increased prevalence of droughts and temperature extremes projected in the future—and is another example of how TERN’s infrastructure is continuing to catalyse advances in our knowledge of the land-atmosphere exchange of carbon and water across a range of ecosystems.

-By accumulating more data about ecosystem processes, uniquely captured via TERN’s flux towers, researchers can contribute to improve our understanding of ecosystem functioning.
+By accumulating more data about ecosystem processes, uniquely captured via TERN’s flux towers, researchers can contribute to improving our understanding of ecosystem functioning.

 A better understanding of ecosystem processes is critical for further development of predictive models which are needed to predict the impacts extreme climatic events will have on Australia’s ecosystems and their services into the future.